YDIN/branding/docs/settings.md

 As said, the LinkedIn visibility settings can be bit tricky, so be sure make sure you run tests:

-1. Google your name (you should do this regularly anyways!)
+1. Google your name (you should do this regularly anyway!)
-2. Open your profile in "incognito mode" in browser
+2. Open your profile in "incognito mode" in the browser
-3. Ask your friend who you're connected in LinkedIn to open your profile (and look over shoulder...)
+3. Ask your friend whom you're connected in LinkedIn to open your profile (and look over shoulder...)
-4. Ask someone who you're not connected (but has a LinkedIn account) to open your profile
+4. Ask someone whom you're not connected (but has a LinkedIn account) to open your profile